Denture Care: Adapting to Your New Smile

 It is extremely important to practice healthy dental hygiene when wearing dentures.
 There is an increased risk of developing a more serious medical condition should oral irritation result from improper dental hygiene.
 These conditions include, but are not limited to, periodontal disease, leukoplakia (thickened white, potentially precancerous patches on the mucous membranes, also called smoker's tongue) and fungal (denture stomatitis) infections.

-Adapting to Dentures
+Adapting to Yours

 In addition to adjusting to the feel of new dentures, it will also take some practice learning to chew with them.
 Begin by slowly chewing on very small pieces of soft food, using both sides of the mouth simultaneously.
 As your comfort and confidence increase you can progress to larger pieces of soft food and then proceed to harder foods.